matja/bitcoin-tool/README.md

 1Lm2DPqbhsutDkKoK9ZPPUkDKnGxQfpJLW
 ```
-This demonstrates why it is necessary to be careful when converting raw private keys to addresses; the same private key will (almost definitely) result in two seperate addresses, one for each intermediate form of the public key.
+This demonstrates why it is necessary to be careful when converting raw private
+keys to addresses; the same private key will (almost definitely) result in two
+seperate addresses, one for each intermediate form of the public key.

-Convert the WIF private key to a QR code so we can print it and import it easily later:
+Convert the WIF private key to a QR code so we can print it and import it
+easily later:
 ```
 $ qrencode -d 300 -s 3 -l H 5JZjfs5wJv1gNkJXCmYpyj6VxciqPkwmK4yHW8zMmPN1PW7Hk7F -o privkey.png
 ```

-Now you can receive Bitcoins using the address above, but you will need to import the private key at a later time in order to spend them. (`bitcoind importprivkey`, for the official client)
+Now you can receive Bitcoins using the address above, but you will need to
+import the private key into your wallet at a later time in order to spend them
+(`bitcoind importprivkey`, for the official client), or at least be able to
+sign transactions with that key (not necessarily online).

 #### Generate address from random private key
 ```